Amazon RDS for Db2 licensing options - Amazon Relational Database Service

 9. Choose Restore to point in time.

-For more information, see Restoring a DB instance to a specified time.
+For more information, see Restoring a DB instance to a specified time for Amazon RDS.

-To switch between Db2 licenses, use the AWS CLI command restore-db-instance-to-point-in-time.
+To switch between Db2 licenses, run the restore-db-instance-to-point-in-time command.
 The following example restores the latest point-in-time version, sets the DB engine to IBM Db2 Advanced Edition, and sets the license model to Db2 license through AWS Marketplace.

 You can specify other settings.
 For information about each setting, see Settings for DB instances.